oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  > the data. ...
 Another important characteristic of an IM is
  > that it defines relationships between managed objects."

-In a 2008 paper on information modeling, [[YTLee](#ytlee)] describes the concept of a "conceptual schema", a "logically neutral" view of the information in a system:
+[[YTLee](#ytlee)] describes the concept of a "conceptual schema", a "logically neutral" view of the information in a system:

 > "The conceptual view is a single, integrated definition of the
 > data within an enterprise that is unbiased toward any single